fullstack-development/developers-roadmap/backend/python/junior-2/python.md

 ## Exceptions
 - What is a `syntax error`
 - What is an `exception`?
-- What information does exception sctring contain?
+- What information does exception string contain?
 - How does `try ... except` statement work?
 - Is it possible to catch several exceptions using `except`?
 - What is the purpose of `else` clause after `except`?
 In what cases else instruction will be executed?